Vancouver Ramen Guide: From Tonkotsu to Tantanmen

 Are there good vegetarian or vegan ramen options in Vancouver?

 Yes.
 Vancouver has some of the strongest plant-based ramen options in Canada.
-Ramen Gojiro on Commercial Drive serves a dedicated vegan miso ramen built on mushroom and kelp dashi that is legitimately good, not just an afterthought.
-Jinya Ramen Bar offers a soy milk-based vegetable broth across multiple locations.
+JINYA Ramen Bar offers a soy-milk-based broth across multiple locations and its heavy customization makes it easy to build a meat-free bowl.
 Miso-based broths are generally the most successful vegetarian adaptation because fermented soybean paste provides deep umami without animal stock.
-Always confirm that noodles are egg-free if you are strictly vegan, as many shops use egg noodles by default.
+Always confirm the broth itself is animal-free (some "vegetable" bowls still use a chicken or pork base) and that the noodles are egg-free if you are strictly vegan, as many shops use egg noodles by default.

 When is the best time to eat ramen in Vancouver to avoid long waits?